phsims/Junior-Booster/README.md

 ## Start the application

-Run `npx nx serve Junior-Booster` to start the development server.
+Run `npx nx serve junior-booster` to start the development server.
 Happy coding!

 ## Build for production

-Run `npx nx build Junior-Booster` to build the application.
+Run `npx nx build junior-booster` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks